 - Scent intensity may vary outdoors

-2. Granular Cat Repellent for Gardens
+2. Nature's MACE Granular Cat Repellent for Gardens

 What We Like:

-- Plant-based ingredients
+- Made from plant-based ingredients

-- Safe for use around children and pets
+- Safe for use around pets and kids

-- Suitable for large coverage areas
+- Covers large outdoor areas

 What Could Be Improved:

-- Requires regular reapplication
+- Needs regular reapplication

-- Scent may be noticeable to some people
+- Scent may be noticeable to some

-- Not an instant solution
+- Not an immediate solution

 3. Outdoor Repellent Granules for Lawns and Beds